StrawbethyMilkshake/OpenLinkway/README.md

 ### 2. Configure the links by editing the `links.json` file.
 Add, modify, or remove link objects as needed.
 Customise the URL, text, hover text, logo, colour, or gradient for each link.

-The `links.json` file is used to define the links displayed in OpenLinkway.
+The `links.json` file is used to define the links displayed in LittlePathway.
 It consists of an array of link objects, where each object represents a link with the following properties:

  - `url` (string): The URL or page associated with the link.
  - `text` (string): The text displayed for the link.